 As the COVID-19 virus spread across the globe, the business landscape was forced to make a number of swift changes.
 Almost overnight, the video conferencing app Zoom becomes the go-to option to hold lessons, business meetings, and sensitive discussions.
 The surge in popularity, the firm was also bombarded for issues related to its privacy and…

-While it is a best practice to always use the latest version of PHP, compatibility is also an important factor to consider before upgrading.
+Update: PHP 7.4 is available (August 2020) While it is a best practice to always use the latest version of PHP, compatibility is also an important factor to consider before upgrading.
 Starting May 2020 it is now possible to choose which PHP version your account uses via the Control Panel.
-Note: this is done per account (username), not per website.
-You cannot use different PHP…
+Note: this is done per account (username),…